 National Day for Truth and Reconciliation

-This September 30th marks the third annual National Day for Truth and Reconciliation, also known as Orange Shirt Day.
-In 2021, following decades of Indigenous-led advocacy, the Government of Canada declared September 30 the “National Day for Truth and Reconciliation”.
-The declaration responds to Action 80 from the Truth and Reconciliation Commission of Canada, which calls for the creation of a statutory day “to honour Survivors, their families, and communities, and ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process.”
+In 2021, the Government of Canada declared September 30 the “National Day for Truth and Reconciliation”.
+The declaration responds to Truth and Reconciliation Call to Action No. 80, which calls for the creation of a statutory day “to honour Survivors, their families, and communities, and ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process.”

-For Indigenous colleagues and members, a reminder of support services:
+For Indigenous colleagues and members, reminder of support services:

 Learning Resources for National Day for Truth and Reconciliation